-Inclusive learning environment and institutional culture is demonstrated through the following four elements: Top-level requirements or recommendations for higher education institutions to offer training on diversity, equity or inclusion to academic and administrative staff Support offered by top-level public authorities to higher education institutions to offer training on diversity, equity or inclusion to academic and administrative staff Public authority issues guidelines to quality assurance agencies to consider whether social dimension is addressed in the mission and strategy of higher education institutions Public authority provides financial means to higher education institutions to make their buildings and infrastructure easily accessible and adjusted to the needs of underrepresented, disadvantaged and vulnerable students and staff.
-Three of the four mentioned elements are implemented.
+S c o r recard categories Inclusive learning environment and institutional culture is demonstrated through the following four elements: Top-level requirements or recommendations for higher education institutions to offer training on diversity, equity or inclusion to acade for and administrative staff Support offered by top-level public authorities to higher education institutions to offer training on diversity, equity or inclusion to academic and administrative staff Public authority issues guidelines to quality assurance agencies to consider whether social dimension is addressed in the mission and strategy of higher education institutions Public authority provides financial means to higher education institutions to make their buildings and infrastructure easily accessible and adjusted to the needs of underrepresented, disadvantaged and vulnerable students and staff.
+Ber - Three of the four mentioned elements are implemented.
 Two of the four mentioned elements are implemented.
-One of the four mentioned elements are implemented.
-None of the four mentioned elements are implemented. ČĮ.
-Data not available
+One of the four mentioned elements is implemented.
+None of the four mentioned elements are implemented.